wingedrhino/DistroSetup/nginx/README.md

 Applicable for all client-side routed apps like those built with AngularJS, Ember, Angular, React and Vue.

+The file `default-angular.example.nginx.conf` has an example of NGINX setup to use the angular hosting as the default setup.

 #### Serving A Simple Static Site and/or a File Browser

 File: `static.example.nginx.conf`